yo-yo-yo-jbo/binary_golf_com/README.md

 - I thought of writing directly to memory instead of outputting `4`.
 You can write a character to `0xB800:0` and it will "magically" appear on the screen due to [MMIO](https://en.wikipedia.org/wiki/Memory-mapped_I/O_and_port-mapped_I/O).
 Unfortunately, I was not able to encode the relevant instructions and gain anything.
 Also, I was not sure if this is counted as a true output because it does not really write to `STDOUT`, so it doesn't work if the caller redirects output (let's say, to a file).

 ## Fast Console Output
-Looking at [Ralph Brown's Interrupt List](http://www.ctyme.com/hosting/index.htm) I discovered `INT 29h` - Fast Console Output.
+Looking at [Ralf Brown's Interrupt List](http://www.ctyme.com/hosting/index.htm) I discovered `INT 29h` - Fast Console Output.
 It will output the character in the `AL` register and *does not require setting any other register values*, which is great for my efforts to minimize the payload length.
 This means we can use the `RET` idea to return to PSP address `0` after printing.
 This is still `23` bytes, but at least runs on DOSBox:

 ```assembly
 ;